The New CEOs

 The decline of diversity?

-The new 2014 paperback edition of The New CEOs (now available through the publisher and on Amazon) contains a new Introduction claiming that the pressure for diversity at the very top in the corporate world may be finished if current trends continue.
+The 2014 paperback edition of The New CEOs (available on Amazon) contains a new Introduction claiming that the pressure for diversity at the very top in the corporate world may be finished if current trends continue.
 Based on recent research, the paperback edition reveals that the number of "new CEOs" is going down for the first time in 15-20 years for all but one of the underrepresented groups.
 At the very least, diversity in the corporate elite had entered a twilight zone by early 2014 that should be regarded as either headline news or the canary in the coal mine.

 This assertion in the new Introduction to the paperback is a continuation of concerns expressed in Chapter 6 of the hardcover edition, which provides the most detailed account to date of the history of diversity in the corporate elite, building on a wide range of scholars in several different disciplines.